stackticians/stackticians.github.io/_pages/reflinks.md

 ---

-## Bet your BTC or win on a Free roll
+## BTC, Bet, Earn Interest or win up to 200 sats daily!
 - [Freebitco.in](https://freebitco.in/?r=41733425)

 ## Cape Verde Options